bmc/brizzled/id/75/index.md

 > calls.
 These are sometimes known as "managed attributes".

-Basically, a property is a way to make a function call look like an instance variable reference.
+Basically, a property is a way to make a function call look like an instance variable reference, which allows one to write code that adheres better to the [Uniform Access Principal][].
 Let's take our example, above, and do it in Python.
 First, the `Point` class:

+{% highlight python %}
     class Point(object):

         def __init__(self, x, y):
             self.x = x
             self.y = y
+{% endhighlight %}

 (You'll note that it's a tad shorter than the equivalent Java class, while being just as readable.)

 So, as before, people start using your `Point` class:

+{% highlight python %}
     point1 = Point(...)
     point2 = Point(...)
     point2.x = point1.x - delta_x
     point2.y = point1.y - delta_y
+{% endhighlight %}

 Okay, now along comes that pesky requirement that all coordinates must be positive.
 Instead of going back and changing all the callers to use new `set` methods, you can simply wrap access to `x` and `y` in functions, as show below.

+{% highlight python %}
     class Point(object):

         def __init__(self, x, y):